-- Selecting species and types of livestock suitable to the conditions on their farm and resistant to prevalent diseases and parasites. - Providing feed sufficient to meet the needs of the animals, including vitamins, minerals, protein and/or amino acids, fatty acids, energy sources, and fiber. - Establishing appropriate housing, pasture, and sanitation to reduce diseases and parasites. - Providing animals with the opportunity for exercise, freedom of movement, and reduction of stress. - Performing physical alterations when needed for the animal's welfare, taking care to minimize pain and stress.
-VOF recommends tailing lambs, castration and dehorning at a young age (recommended under 10 days old). - Administering vaccines and other veterinary biologics (must be verified non-gmo). - Natural or non-synthetic substances unless prohibited. - Calves fed whole milk and organic feed.
+- Selecting species and types of livestock suitable to the conditions on their farm and resistant to prevalent diseases and parasites. - Providing feed sufficient to meet the needs of the animals, including vitamins, minerals, protein and/or amino acids, fatty acids, energy sources, and fiber. - Establishing appropriate housing, pasture, and sanitation to reduce

+- Providing animals with the opportunity for exercise, freedom of movement, and reduction of stress. - Performing physical alterations when needed for the animal's welfare, taking care to perform them at a young age in a manner that minimizes pain and stress.
+VOF recommends tailing lambs, castration and dehorning at a young age (recommended under 10 days old). - Administering vaccines and other veterinary biologics (must be verified non-gmo). - Natural or non-synthetic substances unless prohibited. - Calves fed whole milk and organic feed. - Milk from organic cows treated with a substance on the National List with a withdrawal period may be fed to organic calves on the same farm.